silverstripe/developer-docs/en/02_Developer_Guides/06_Testing/index.md

 You should also read over the [PHPUnit manual](http://www.phpunit.de/manual/current/en/).
 It provides a lot of fundamental concepts that we build on in this documentation.

-## Running Tests
+## Running tests

 In order to run tests, you need to install Silverstripe CMS using [Composer](/getting-started/composer), which will pull in the required development dependencies to run tests.

 Tests are run from the commandline, in your webroot folder:

- * `vendor/bin/phpunit`: Runs all tests (as defined by `phpunit.xml`)
+- `vendor/bin/phpunit`: Runs all tests (as defined by `phpunit.xml`)
- * `vendor/bin/phpunit vendor/silverstripe/framework/tests/`: Run all tests of a specific module
+- `vendor/bin/phpunit vendor/silverstripe/framework/tests/`: Run all tests of a specific module
- * `vendor/bin/phpunit vendor/silverstripe/framework/tests/filesystem`: Run specific tests within a specific module
+- `vendor/bin/phpunit vendor/silverstripe/framework/tests/filesystem`: Run specific tests within a specific module
- * `vendor/bin/phpunit vendor/silverstripe/framework/tests/filesystem/FolderTest.php`: Run a specific test
+- `vendor/bin/phpunit vendor/silverstripe/framework/tests/filesystem/FolderTest.php`: Run a specific test
- * `vendor/bin/phpunit vendor/silverstripe/framework/tests '' flush=1`: Run tests with optional request parameters (note the empty second argument)
+- `vendor/bin/phpunit vendor/silverstripe/framework/tests '' flush=1`: Run tests with optional request parameters (note the empty second argument)

 Check the PHPUnit manual for all available [command line arguments](http://www.phpunit.de/manual/current/en/textui.html).

 On Linux or OSX, you can avoid typing the full path on every invocation by adding `vendor/bin` to your `$PATH` definition in the shell profile (usually `~/.profile`): `PATH=./vendor/bin:$PATH`

 ## Caching